WCSCourses/cancer_genome_analysis_africa/modules/Mutation calling/mutation_calling_exercises.md

 ```

-## Variant annotation with Funcotator

-To make use of our variants, we'll want to annotate them.
-This process uses databases

 ## Manual Review

 Manual review of variants is an essential step of the variant calling process.
 While variant callers use complex statistical